-Friendly Soap Conditioner Bar - Just add Boiling Water - Lavender & Geranium
+Friendly Soap Conditioner Bar - Just add Boiling Water - Lavender and Geranium

 This handy little bar is kinder to the planet, gentler on your scalp, and leaves your hair super-duper soft and marvellously manageable.
 The special blend of cocoa butter and castor oil gives you fabulous and frizz-free results with every wash.

 The boffins call it cationic, but all you really need to know is that its positively charged particles help this bar leave your hair softer to touch, simpler to manage and even more sensational to look at.
 At the same time, essential oils of Lavender and Rose Geranium add calming and anti-bacterial to its long list of benefits.

 The conditioner bars are easy to use as a solid bar - simply use your hands and warm water to create a creamy paste and tease through hair with your fingers.
 However, if you prefer a liquid conditioner, it's easy too…

 - Mix your Friendly conditioner bar with 600ml of boiling water until dissolved.
 Allow the conditioner mixture to cool down to a safe temperature.

 - Pour the conditioner mixture into a sterile recycled bottle of your choice.

 - To keep the liquid conditioner fresh, use up within 7-10 days.